Frequently Asked Questions (FAQ)

 Completing and Submitting Your Application for Admission:

-Is the Honors and Awards section of the application only for academic awards?
+Is the Academic Programs, Honors and Awards section of the application only for academic awards?

 Honors and awards can be anything from A/B honor roll, perfect attendance, region/all-state in sports or music, leadership positions, Eagle Scout or Gold Award, drama, art, or writing awards, etc